EdScratch programming language

 The student lessons include clear instructions, colourful illustrations, activity sheets for testing program solutions and challenges for students to work through as they learn computational thinking and computer science fundamentals.

-This guide offers teachers and instructors overviews, delivery recommendations and other supporting information for the EdScratch lesson activities to help make teaching EdScratch easy and fun.
+This guide offers overviews, delivery recommendations and other supporting information for the EdScratch lesson activities to help make teaching EdScratch easy and fun.
 Designed to be used in partnership with the EdScratch student set, the teaching guide provides:

 - an overview of each unit, including the key learning objectives of that unit,